Ankh: Battle of the Gods: Plot

 Players again assume the role of Assil, the protagonist of the two earlier Ankh games, and must prevent Seth, the god of chaos and the desert, from subjugating Ancient Egypt.
 The additional characters of Thara, Assil's girlfriend, and the Pharaoh are available to control at certain points during the game.

 Development

 Like its two predecessors, Battle of the Gods was developed by Deck13.

 Reception

-International

-Upon release, Ankh: Battle of the Gods received mixed reviews.
+Ankh: Battle of the Gods received mixed reviews.
 Commentators praised the stylised cartoon graphics, humour and charm retained from the earlier games in the series.
 Adventure Gamers remarked that the variety of in-game locations allowed the artists to creatively apply their talents.
 The music was credited as being excellent, providing a welcome "atmospheric" backdrop.
 In addition, the simplicity of the user interface and inventory system were noted as positive aspects.
 However, criticisms of the game focused on poorly developed side characters, lacklustre dialogue and the difficulty of certain puzzles.